MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-overview-plan-for-dlp.md

 Because many organizations come to DLP with the goal of regulatory compliance, answering this question is a natural starting place for planning your DLP implementation.
 But, as the IT implementer, you're probably not positioned to answer it.
 It needs to be answered by your legal team and business executives.

-**Example** your organization is subject to financial regulations.
+**Example** Your organization is subject to U.K. financial regulations.

 #### What sensitive items does your organization have that must be protected from leakage?

 Once your organization knows where it stands in terms of regulatory compliance needs, you'll have some idea of what sensitive items need to be protected from leakage and how you want to prioritize policy implementation to protect them.
 This will help you choose the most appropriate DLP policy templates.
 Microsoft 365 comes with pre-configured DLP templates for Financial, Medical and health, Privacy, and you can build your own using the Custom template.
 As you design and create your actual DLP policies, knowing the answer to this question will also help you choose the right sensitive information type [sensitive information type](sensitive-information-type-learn-about.md#learn-about-sensitive-information-types).

-**Example** To get started quickly, from the `Financial` category you pick the `U.K. Financial Data` template which includes the `Credit Card Number`, `EU Debit Card Number`, and `SWIFT Code` sensitive information types
+**Example** To get started quickly, you pick the `U.K. Financial Data` policy template which includes the `Credit Card Number`, `EU Debit Card Number`, and `SWIFT Code` sensitive information types.

 #### Where are the sensitive items and what business processes are they involved in?

-You
+The items that contain your organizations sensitive information are used every day in the course of doing business.
+You need to know where instances of that sensitive information may occur and what business processes they are used in.
+This will help you choose the right locations to apply your DLP policies to.
 Microsoft 365 DLP policies are applied to locations:

 - Exchange email
 - SharePoint sites
 - OneDrive accounts